-Make time to nourish yourself this winter
+Make time to support yourself this winter

 In Chinese medicine, winter is a time to go deep within and nourish and restore yourself.
 The days are shorter, and we are advised to wake up later, go to bed earlier, and rest more.
 Outside, much of nature goes into what appears to be a state of dormancy.
 On the surface, branches are bare and still.
 But deep inside, life is quietly active and gently restoring itself.

-This has been a challenging year for many people.
 Now is a perfect time to give yourself permission to rest and heal.
 It’s a great time to be introspective as we welcome the new year and new possibilities.
 What can you nurture that you want to cultivate in the coming year?
 Try to be still and listen if you need guidance.
 Sometimes the answer will come in an unexpected and delightful way.

 Alignment with the seasons and phases

 People are often fascinated to hear about how their organs are associated with the different seasons and how this relates to symptoms they experience in their bodies.

 In Chinese Medicine, there are five phases of transformation: wood, fire, earth, metal and water.
 While in Traditional Chinese Medicine these are called elements, Classical Chinese Medicine refers to them as phases because they develop and change into one another.
 The five phases or elements correspond to the seasons spring, summer, fall, and winter.
 Chinese medicine further divides summer into two parts: summer and late summer.
 Late summer refers to the transformation between the warmer summer weather and cool fall weather.
 The seasons and phases (or elements) are associated as follows: